AlisonAlbuja/CitasMedicas/README.md

 Available Workflows

-Create Service CI/CD (deploy_create_service.yml)
+- Create Service CI/CD (deploy_create_service.yml)

-Delete Service CI/CD (deploy_delete_service.yml)
+- Delete Service CI/CD (deploy_delete_service.yml)

-Delete Users Service CI/CD (deploy_delete_users.yml)
+- Delete Users Service CI/CD (deploy_delete_users.yml)

-Edit Users Service CI/CD (deploy_edit_users.yml)
+- Edit Users Service CI/CD (deploy_edit_users.yml)

-Login Service CI/CD (deploy_login.yml)
+- Login Service CI/CD (deploy_login.yml)

-Logout Service CI/CD (deploy_logout.yml)
+- Logout Service CI/CD (deploy_logout.yml)

-Read Service CI/CD (deploy_read_service.yml)
+- Read Service CI/CD (deploy_read_service.yml)

-Update Service CI/CD (deploy_update_service.yml)
+- Update Service CI/CD (deploy_update_service.yml)

-View Users Service CI/CD (deploy_view_users.yml)
+- View Users Service CI/CD (deploy_view_users.yml)

-Each workflow consists of the following steps:
+- Each workflow consists of the following steps:

-Build and Push Docker Image: Builds the Docker image and pushes it to Docker Hub.
+- Build and Push Docker Image: Builds the Docker image and pushes it to Docker Hub.

-Deploy to AWS EC2: Logs into an AWS EC2 instance and runs the updated container.
+- Deploy to AWS EC2: Logs into an AWS EC2 instance and runs the updated container.

-Environment Variables Management: Uses GitHub Secrets to securely store sensitive credentials.
+- Environment Variables Management: Uses GitHub Secrets to securely store sensitive credentials.

-Automated Cleanup: Prunes unused Docker images to optimize storage.
+- Automated Cleanup: Prunes unused Docker images to optimize storage.

 Security and Authentication

 All endpoints are protected by JWT, validating tokens against AWS Cognito.

-Only doctors (role_id=2) can create, update, or delete appointments.
+- Only doctors (role_id=2) can create, update, or delete appointments.

-Only administrators (role_id=1) can manage users.
+- Only administrators (role_id=1) can manage users.

-Secure API requests are made using Axios with token-based authorization.
+- Secure API requests are made using Axios with token-based authorization.

-Redis is used for JWT token invalidation in the logout service.
+- Redis is used for JWT token invalidation in the logout service.

-Secure database connections are ensured using environment variables.
+- Secure database connections are ensured using environment variables.

-Nginx is used for serving the frontend efficiently.
+- Nginx is used for serving the frontend efficiently.

 Database

 The service uses MySQL as the primary database.
 The connection is configured in .env:

-DB_HOST=appointment_db
-DB_USER=admin
-DB_PASSWORD=nala1234
-DB_NAME=appointment_management
-DB_PORT=3306

 API Gateway